The top 10 audiobooks on Audible.com

 Fiction

-3. Sherlock Holmes by Arthur Conan Doyle, narrated by Stephen Fry (Audible Studios)
+6. Sherlock Holmes by Sir Arthur Conan Doyne, narrated by Stephen Fry (Audible Studios)

-4. The Shack by William P. Young, narrated by Roger Mueller (Hachette Audio)

-5. The Spaceship Next Door by Gene Doucette, narrated by Steve Carlson (Gene Doucete)

 Nonfiction